dahamv/dahamv.github.io/technologies/javascript/angular.md

 - Routing allows to define a part of a page where the component are going to be loaded dynamically
 - ```<router-outlet></router-outlet>``` tells where on the page when the user navigates to a url do we wan't to load the different component.

 A General Rule - Every feature will have at least one module associated with it.
 Its benificial for maintanance and potentially for routing.
+So **one feature -> one module**

 ### App-routing module
 ```js